 The G3’s seat is more convenient because it’s an all-in-one seat/leg holder solution.
 But the G6’s leg holder attachment gives you a more stable experience because you’re sitting on a bench that’s rock solid.
 Whereas, the G3’s seat has a small amount of flex to it if you lean back during the movement.

 The leg holder attachment has another use outside of lat pulldowns: You can use it for cable rows by installing the j-hook on the lowest hole on the uprights.
 You press your feet against the pads to stabilize your body as you perform the rowing movement:

 While the Force USA G9’s dedicated low row station with its solid steel foot plate is obviously a better solution, the leg holder does a surprisingly good job.

 The Force USA G6 Smith machine allows you to do virtually all of the same exercises you can do with a free weight barbell.
 The big difference is that barbell on a Smith machine is on a fixed vertical track.

 This makes it better for certain exercises, while other exercises are generally best done with a free weight barbell.
 It also allows you to do certain exercises that are not possible with free weights.

 I believe most major compound lifts should be performed with a regular barbell since it allows for a more natural range of motion.
 But there are tons of exercises that are at least as effective, if not more so, when done on the Smith machine.

-Here’s a list of just a few of the best Smith machine exercises you can do on the Monster G6 Smith machine:
+Here’s a list of just a few of the best Smith machine exercises you can do on the Force USA G6 Smith machine: